FKMTime/docs/docs/basic-knowledge/database-structure.md

 - `id` - unique identifier
 - `name` - room name
 - `color` - room color
-- `currentGroupId` - id of the group that takes place currently in this room, can be null
+- `currentGroupIds` - array of WCIF group IDs that are currently taking place in the room, may be empty
 - `createdAt` - date of creation
 - `updatedAt` - date of last update